Odion100/TextParser/README.md

 1. Ensure that you have NodeJS installed on your OS: https://nodejs.org/en/download/
 2. Download the repo, navigate into the project folder from the command line window, and run `npm install`.
-3. Run `npm start` from the command line to see the code test results printed in the console window.
+3. Running `npm start` from the command line will print the code test results in the console window and produce a `target_output.txt` file in the project's root folder.

 ## Test
 1. Install mocha globally - `npm install mocha -g`